zoonk/social-media/README.md

-# Zoonk Social Media Hub
+# Zoonk Marketing Hub

-This repository tracks all of Zoonk’s social media efforts.
+This repository tracks all of Zoonk’s marketing efforts.
 It includes profiles we manage, resources, content strategies, post discussions, and other relevant materials.

-Use this space to collaborate, plan, and improve our social media presence.
+Use this space to collaborate, plan, and improve our branding.

 ## Design resources